joeyorm/Sound-Visualizer/README.md

 - '8' will play the second song.
 - '9' will play the third song.
 - '0' will play the fourth song.
+- 'm' will toggle the menu on
+- drag and drop a music file

 ## Contributors
 - Joey Ortega Mandia - joey.ortega@upr.edu
 - Angel Feliciano Portalatin - angel.feliciano21@upr.edu

+## Disclaimer
+- None of the images inside the app are owned by the authors of this project unless specified otherwise.
+- This code can be used as long as no ownership of this code is made by someone else.
+(Plagiarism)